Chyuu/FGA_FrontEnd/Home Work 1/README.md

 My Task with Class B and Group 14 at PROGATE

-Members Class B and Group 14 :
+The Members of Class B Group 14:
 1. Daniel Perdana
 2. Dewi Anita
 3. Dimas Fadhilah